Top US House Democrat sees Republican 'civil war' as shutdown looms

 Biden says Republicans want to impeach him to shut down the government

-(Reporting by David Morgan, additional reporting by Hannah Lang; Editing by Scott Malone and Will Dunham)
+(Reporting by David Morgan, additional reporting by Hannah Lang and Laura Sanicola; Editing by Scott Malone, Will Dunham, Caitlin Webber and Gerry Doyle)

 ((david.morgan@thomsonreuters.com; +1 (202) 843-6286; twitter.com/dmorganreuters))